rogerlew/usgs-regolith/Readme.md

 Compiling the program from source code
 --------------------------------------
 A simple makefile in the src directory can be used to compile the fortran source code.
 The makefile has been tested on a linux system which had the GNU compiler collection (gcc) and gfortran installed.
 The makefile should be usable after minor modifications with gfortran under Cygwin or OSX.
-After downloading the repository, change directories to "src" and type `make` to compile regolith to create an executable file.
+After downloading the repository, change directories to "src" and type `make` to compile REGOLITH to create an executable file.
+If users do not have a compiler installed, an executable file (regolith.exe) is provided in the Releases section of the repository.

 Using the program
 -----------------
 The program runs from the command line and can be compiled for any operating system that supports Fortran 95.
 The user provides a small input file, *rg_in.txt*, that contains a list of model parameters and a list of path names for other input files.
 The digital elevation model and related input files, slope, upslope contributing area, elevation index, plan-view curvature, and property zone are raster grids in ASCII grid format.
 All input grids must have the same spatial reference, resolution, and footprint.
 Input file requirements vary depending on the selected soil model; however, each model requires a user provided DEM.
 The NDSD model requires an elevation index grid, which can be created by the utility program TopoIndex (distributed with TRIGRS).
 An updated version of TopoIndex is available at https://code.usgs.gov/usgs/landslides-trigrs.
 For the DRS3 model, a user-supplied plan-view curvature grid, which can be created using GIS software, is also needed.
-The NASD, NSDA, and WNDX models require a flow-accumulation grid (count of upslope grid cells).
+The NASD, NSDA, and WNDX models require a flow-accumulation grid (count of upslope grid cells) which can additionally be created using GIS software.
 While each model will utilize a grid of slope angle values, the program can compute this and optionally output the grid if one does not exist or if the user specifies topographic smoothing.
 The outputted slope grid can be used in future iterations within the same study area to improve computation time.
 In addition to a grid of slope angle values, the program outputs a log file, an ASCII grid of computed soil depth, and optional grids of various intermediate values.

 Input parameter definitions
 ---------------------------